linode/docs/docs/guides/uptime/logs/how-to-use-fluentd-and-loki-to-access-service-logs/index.md

 Grafana also offers a context-sensitive log query builder.
 This tool allows you to link common and disparate data sources into a time-series format.
 You can then use this data for various graphical visualizations, such as histograms, to correlate the query results.

-## Final Results
+## Generating Visualizations

 The web browser interface allows you to select specific time frames and fields to generate histograms of log data occurrences.
-In the screenshot below, a 24-hour time-series across hosts shows traffic sorted by critical messages.
+For example, the screenshot below shows traffic sorted by critical messages within a 24-hour time-series across hosts:

+![Grafana data stream with field selection criteria example.](fluentd-grafana-critical-message-dashboard.png)

 These messages are correlated from log sources originating from `/var/log/` information across the monitored sample instances and Kubernetes pod.

-![Grafana data stream with field selection criteria example.](fluentd-grafana-critical-message-dashboard.png)

 ## Conclusion